MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ZCAT20 | `10*N` | `N` | 0 | Real | `new ZCAT20(N)` | <img src="imgs/ZCAT20.2D.png" width="100" /> <img src="imgs/ZCAT20.3D.png" width="100" />

 ## Miscellaneous Problems

+Individual problems found throughout the literature that do not belong to a specific test suite.

 Problem | # of Vars | # of Objs | # of Constrs | Type | Constructor | Pareto Front
 :------ | :-------: | :-------: | :----------: | :--- | :---------- | ------------